-This mystical route takes walkers through lovely woodland, and an area full of Iron Age and Neolithic history, to the 140-foot double-drop falls of Glenashdale on the Isle of Arran.
+This mystical waterfall walking route takes walkers through lovely woodland, and an area full of Iron Age and Neolithic history, to the 140-foot double-drop falls of Glenashdale on the Isle of Arran.
 A viewing platform offers fantastic views over the falls.

 The mysteries continue through woodland beyond the falls to take in lovely views of Holy Isle, before reaching the intriguing Giants’ Graves, set in a clearing.
 These two large and impressive Neolithic chambered tombs are over 5,000 years old, but were giants buried here, or is this where they buried their victims?!
 There’s also an Iron Age fort to explore not far from the falls.